 The BEST tomato soup recipe!
-It's rich, flavorful, and made with pantry ingredients.
-Pair it with a grilled cheese for a delicious, comforting meal!
+It's rich, flavorful, and easy to make with basic ingredients.
+Just add a grilled cheese for a delicious, comforting meal!

 Here’s what you’ll need to make this homemade tomato soup recipe:

-• Tomatoes, of course!
+- Tomatoes, of course!
 Canned diced tomatoes, to be exact.
-If you’d prefer to make a tomato soup recipe that calls for fresh tomatoes, check out this tomato basil soup recipe instead.
+You can also use canned whole peeled tomatoes and crush them with your hands before adding them to the soup.
+If you’d prefer to use fresh tomatoes, check out this roasted tomato basil soup recipe instead.

 Find the complete recipe with measurements below.